OpenDataServices/os4d/docs/standard/documentation/patterns.md

 * Governance process for normative changes to the schema and documentation
 * Branch and release management
 * Automated build processes
-* Reproducible builds
+* Reproducible builds X
-* Deployment and rollback
+* Deployment and rollback X

 ## Reproducible builds